-Canadian indie rockers, currently (2016) “cryogenically frozen”.
+Canadian indie rockers, currently (2016) “cryogenically frozen”, formed in 1997 by members of Propagandhi and Red Fisher.
 The name?
 “It comes from a movie adaptation of a novel by Marguerite Duras called The Lover.
 The scene is, this man’s in a restaurant and someone challenges him to a fight.
 He says: ‘Go ahead, I’m weaker than you can possibly imagine.’
 I always thought that if I was looking for a band name I would use that.
 Band names in general are pretty dumb.
 So that’s the least dumb we could come up with at the time.”
+This is Left & Leaving.

 Wet Wet Wet